symbol/symbol-docs/source/getting-started/setup-workstation.rst

     .. tab:: Java

         1. Open a new Java `gradle`_ project.
-The minimum `JDK`_ version is JDK 8.
+The required `JDK`_ version is JDK 8.
 Use your favourite IDE or create a project from the command line.

         .. code-block:: bash